don-bhavana/js-help-notes/README.md

-﻿# js-help-notes
+as'dgjweogjsd'fpg# js-help-notes

 ## let :

-`let` allows you to declare block-level variables.
+`let` allows you togfsdfsdh declare block-level variables.
 The declared variable is available from the block it is enclosed in.

-## const :
+## const :fsdgdsfb
+dfsbsdfs

-`const` allows you to declare variables whose values are never intended to change.
-The variable is available from the block it is declared in.
+`const` asdfgsdgsgbllows you to declare variables whose values are never intended to change.
+The variable is available from the block it is debsdclared in. dfg

-## var :
+##dfg var :
+sdgsd

-A variable declared with the `var` keyword is available from the written out function (as opposed to an anonymous function) it is declared in.
+A varibsdghable declared with the `var` keyword is available from the written out function (as opposed to an anonymous function) it is declared in.

 ## while loop :